What we know about the suspect in the Monterey Park massacre - Local News 8

 The suspect, identified as Huu Can Tran, was pronounced dead following a self-inflicted gunshot wound Sunday as police swarmed a white van in Torrance, about 30 miles from Monterey Park, Los Angeles County Sheriff Robert Luna said.

 The shooting at Star Ballroom Dance Studio happened around 10:22 p.m. as the city’s large Asian American community was celebrating Lunar New Year weekend.
-About 17 to 20 minutes later, an armed man showed up at a second dance studio in nearby Alhambra where authorities say a group of people wrestled a gun away from him.
+About 17 to 20 minutes later, an armed man showed up at a second dance studio in nearby Alhambra where authorities say people wrestled a gun away from him — a firearm authorities ultimately used to ID the suspect, according to a law enforcement official with knowledge of the case.
+The semi-automatic weapon was traced to the suspect, which gave authorities his name and description, the official said.

-The mass shooting kicked off a manhunt across the region, with a description of a white van seen leaving the Alhambra incident broadcast to area law enforcement agencies.
+The mass shooting prompted a manhunt across the region, with a description of a white van seen leaving the Alhambra incident broadcast to area law enforcement agencies.
 On Sunday morning, officers in Torrance spotted a white van that matched the description.

-As it remains unclear what motivated the shooting and a search warrant has been issued for Tran’s home, the sheriff said it’s too early to say whether it could have been a hate crime and Investigators are still working to determine whether any of the victims were known to the gunman.
+As it remains unclear what motivated the shooting and a search warrant has been issued for Tran’s home, the sheriff said it’s too early to say whether the shooting could have been a hate crime and investigators are still working to determine whether any of the victims were known to the gunman.

 Here’s what we know about the suspect.